puterinorliana/Phoenix_Puteri/README.md

 # Phoenix_Puteri

-This is for task 2 Week 8
+This is for SCM Task 2 Week 8 - Puteri Norliana Nor'ain